Morgan Porteus

-Morgan Porteus (August 10, 1917 – December 15, 2019) was an Episcopal clergyman in Connecticut who served as the eleventh bishop of that state.
+Morgan Porteus (August 10, 1917 – December 15, 2019) was an Episcopal clergyman in Connecticut who served as the eleventh bishop of that diocese.

 Early life and education

 Porteus was born on August 10, 1917, in Hartford, Connecticut.
 In 1941 he graduated with a B.A. in History and Government from Bates College.
-Later he studied theology at the Episcopal Theological School from where he graduated with a Bachelor of Sacred Theology in 1943.
+Later he studied theology at the Episcopal Theological School where he graduated with a Bachelor of Sacred Theology in 1943.

 Ordination

 Porteus was ordained to the diaconate on September 29, 1943, and to the priesthood on June 1, 1944.
 He served as rector of St Peter's Church in Cheshire, Connecticut from 1944 to 1971.

 Bishop

 Porteus was elected Suffragan Bishop of Connecticut in 1971 and was consecrated on October 13, 1971, by Presiding Bishop John E. Hines, a consecration which was recorded live by radio and television, something rare for that time.
-In 1975 he was elected as bishop coadjutor of Connecticut and on September 1, 1977, succeeded as diocesan bishop and was installed on November 19, 1977.
-He retired in 1981 due to health complications.
+In 1975 he was elected as bishop coadjutor of Connecticut; on September 1, 1977, succeeded as diocesan bishop and was installed on November 19, 1977.
+He retired in 1981.
 Porteus died in Wellfleet, Massachusetts in December 2019 at the age of 102.